-Amazon is once again sweeping their website and removing counterfeits in an effort to be considered a legitimate retailer of luxury goods.
-But, is it enough?
+Amazon is once again sweeping its website and removing counterfeits in an effort to be considered a legitimate retailer of luxury goods.

 As of last week, news reports revealed Amazon will now report counterfeits to law enforcement on the first strike.
 Amazon is taking a stand and streamlining the process of going after counterfeit sellers and products.

 We discussed in our blog why brands such as Pop Socket, Nike & Birkenstock have all recently pulled their products from Amazon.
 Why?
-Amazon didn’t hold up their end in policing counterfeits.
+Amazon didn’t hold up its end in policing counterfeits.

 “When there are fake products from well-known brands such as Cartier, Hermes, Paul Mitchell and Levis Jeans, to name a few, luxury brands are going to be hesitant to put efforts in building a channel on Amazon.
 The mutual respect isn’t there yet,” says Laura Meyer, co-founder and CEO of Envision Horizons.

 Taking a serious step towards eliminating counterfeits is crucial and a necessary next step for Amazon in order to break through the luxury market.

 There is a huge opportunity for luxury brands on Amazon because of the convenience factor.

 “When it comes to luxury products, the strategy on Amazon is very different.
 My response to the ‘stigma’ of Amazon is that the new form of luxury is convenience.
 When I think of my own shopping habits, luxury is being able to order a product and have it delivered to my door in a quick manner,” says Meyer in a recent Business of Home article entitled “Can Luxury Work on Amazon”